May Monarch robes 1881 to the present

 The dresses were originally made to fit any student since voting did not take place until May Day morning.
 Consequently the robes tended to be flowing and loose-fitting garments with areas of intricate embroidery.
 A later development was to collect measurements from every girl eligible for election, to hold the election prior to May Day and then to make a dress specifically for the winner.
-Later still the result of the election was announced in advance thereby enabling the newly elected queen to choose the style of her own dress.
+Later still the result of the election was announced in advance thereby enabling the newly elected monarch to choose the style of their own robes.

 (All images copyright of Whitelands College)